 Lodging assistance (Rest Easy Program)

-To accommodate those traveling long distances, D-H has developed the Rest Easy Program to provide basic information about local lodging facilities (within a 12-mile radius of Dartmouth-Hitchcock Medical Center) that have expressed a willingness to offer specially discounted rates, when available, to assist in meeting the needs of patients, their family, and friends who wish to stay overnight close to the medical center.
+To accommodate those traveling long distances, we have developed the Rest Easy Program to provide basic information about local lodging facilities (within a 12-mile radius of Dartmouth Hitchcock Medical Center) that have expressed a willingness to offer specially discounted rates, when available, to assist in meeting the needs of patients, their family, and friends who wish to stay overnight close to the medical center.
 Learn more about the Rest Easy Program.

 If you are far from home or have few visitors, you might enjoy the company of a volunteer visitor.
 The volunteer can write letters for you, read aloud, play cards or board games, or just talk with you.